yatli/fvim/README.md

 - For Windows 7 / Vista / 8.1 / Server 2008 R2 / Server 2012 R2, use the `win7-x64` package.
     - Follow [these additional steps to install compatibility patches](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=netcore31&pivots=os-windows#additional-deps).
+    - The link to the KB update is no longer functioning.
+[The issue is tracked here](https://github.com/dotnet/docs/issues/20459).
 - For Windows 10, use the `win-x64` package -- this version has faster startup.
 - For macOS, it's packaged as an app bundle -- unzip and drag it to your applications folder.
 - For Linux: